xinjli/notes/docs/0x4-Artificial-Intelligence/0x41-Machine-Learning/0x411-Unsupervised-Learning.md

     - [1.2.
 Nonparametric Density Estimation](#12-nonparametric-density-estimation)
 - [2.
 Clustering](#2-clustering)

+In supervised learning, we are only give input data $X$, without any output.
+The goal is to discover interesting strucutre in the data.

 ## 1. Density Estimation
 Density estimation is to model the probablisitic distribution $p(x)$ of a random variable $x$, given a finite set $x_1, ..., x_N$ of observations.

+In unsupervised learning, we care about the unconditional density estimation $p(x_i; \theta)$, in supervised learning we care about conditional density estimation $p(y_i | x_i; \theta)$

 ### 1.1.
 Parametric Density Estimation